Last Updated on January 1, 2023

 Mountain bikes are for the mountains and off-road trails.
 But we can’t deny that we also use them on paved roads.
 After all, mountain bikes are a mode of transportation, right?

-In this article, we’ll show the best mountain bike tires for road use from the best bicycle tire brands.
-Along with their pros and cons, so you can decide which one’s best for your riding style.
+This article shows the best mountain bike tires for road use from the best bicycle tire brands, along with their pros and cons.

 1. Maxxis Ikon

-This is a cross-country race tire that features their 3C Triple Compound Technology.
-This strengthens the outer casing and has puncture protection.
+One of the most famous mountain bike tire brands, the Maxxis Ikon is one of its cross-country tires that use 3C Triple Compound Technology.
+This strengthens the outer casing and has unparalleled puncture protection.
 The casing has a high-volume rubber, which makes it trail-ready.

-It also has a fast-rolling tread design that improves speed and cornering.
-It can even ride in different trails or weather conditions, whether it be the trails or paved roads.
+It also has a fast-rolling center tread design that improves speed and cornering.
+It can even ride in different trails or weather conditions.

 The Maxxis Ikon comes in 27.5-inch and 29-inch variants and has an EXO support casing for added protection.
-The width is 2.2 inches, which makes it thin and light enough for roads.
+The width is 2.2 inches, making it thin and light enough for roads.

 Pros